-Welcome to our FAQ.
-Please do not hesitate to contact us if you have further questions, we will be glad to answer them.
+Welcome to our FAQ!
+Do not hesitate to contact us if you have any questions.

 i.e. when addressing gender equality, doesn’t it benefit all women, of all ages, socio-economic backgrounds, race, ethnicity, religion, sexual orientation?